VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 >**Note:** For more details on contextual bandits algorithms and Vowpal Wabbit, please refer to the [Vowpal Wabbit Github Wiki](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms){:target="blank"}.

-## Contextual bandit algorithms and input formats
+## Vowpal Wabbit contextual bandits algorithms and format

 There are four main components to a contextual bandit problem: